 If needs are identified, then the local jurisdiction can apply for grant funds for this purpose.

-Applications were due to the Office of the Secretary of State by 4:00pm on December 12, 2011.
-Grants totaling $318,899.80 were awarded in January 2012.
-See above for a downloadable file of grant recipients.
+Applications are due to the Office of the Secretary of State by 4:00pm on December 4, 2013.
+Grants totaling approximately $125,000 will be awarded in January 2014.
+See above for a downloadable grant application materials.

 Free viewers are required for some of the attached documents.

 They can be downloaded by clicking on the icons below.

 Office of The Secretary | Elections & Voting | Business, Nonprofit & UCC | Notary, Apostille & Authentications